FAQ

 How do you cite data?

 When you use data from SND, it's important that you mention where the material comes from, and who has compiled it.
-You should enter a PID/DOI (a unique link that points to the data material) and a reference to the creator/primary researcher in your document.
+You should enter a PID/DOI (a unique link that points to the data material) and a reference to the creator/primary researcher in your documentation.

 Most entries in the SND catalogue already have citations in different referencing styles that you can simply copy and use.
 You can, for instance, choose from common styles such as the APA (American Psychological Association), Harvard, or Oxford reference systems.